randym/axlsx/README.md

 [janhuehne](https://github.com/janhuehne) - for working out the decoder ring and adding in cell level validation, and providing a support for window panes.

 [rfc2616](https://github.com/rfc2616) - for FINALLY working out the interop issues with google docs.

+[straydogstudio](https://github.com/straydocstudio) - For making an AWESOME axlsx templating gem for rails.

 #Copyright and License
 ----------